EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: true
   unitCost:
     name: unitCost
-    description: The cost per access for one unit as defined by the unit definition
+    description: The cost per access for one unit as defined by the unit definition.
     title: unit cost
     comments:
     - The cost per access may not always be defined as a fixed numerical value.
 In